PowerDNS/pdns/pdns/dnsdistdist/docs/guides/console.rst

 .. warning::

   This will leak the key into your shell's history and is **not** recommended.

-Note that encryption requires building dnsdist with libsodium support enabled.

 Since 1.3.0, dnsdist supports restricting which client can connect to the console with an ACL: